Rachel Hall, Virginia Polytechnic Institute and State University

 Advising administrators have the responsibility to create and maintain an inclusive and accessible workplace.
 They must implement clear policies and procedures responsive to the racial, cultural, ethnic, gender, and physical needs of the advising team.
 Working conditions, morale, and compensation should be assessed regularly to correct workplace disparities.
 Advising administrators and team members should practice cultural humility and actively participate in on-going multicultural training to improve multicultural competencies.

 Low-pay, compassion fatigue, workplace burnout, and loneliness have led to the highest number of voluntary turnovers since the College and University Professional Association for Human Resources (CUPA-HR) began collecting employee retention data in 2017 (Jackson, 2023).
-Advising leadership has the potential to positively impact advisor retention, burnout, compassion fatigue, and vicarious trauma.
+Advising administrators have the potential to positively impact advisor retention, burnout, compassion fatigue, and vicarious trauma.
 Using a trauma-informed leadership approach validates and empowers advisors, builds a stronger advising team, and promotes equality.
 The path to success and promotion in higher education is rarely linear.
 Sharing failures and setbacks can humanize working conditions and teach coping strategies for handling difficult student and professional situations.
 Assessing workplace conditions, morale, compensation, and resources are essential to advisor retention.
 While it is important for institutions and the advising profession to recruit new advisors, it is equally important to support, retain, and reward experienced advisors that have contributed their time and talents to the students and institutions they serve.

 References